Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

 Dogs: Dogs are permitted, but must be leashed.

 Other rules to make note of: No glass containers, no alcohol, and no overnight camping.
 Bicyclists must wear helmets and all trash must be carried out.

 Official website: New York State Parks, Recreation, and Historic Preservation

 As I mentioned above, camping is not permitted in Minnewaska State Park.
-Luckily, we were able to pitch our tent at Robibero Winery in New Paltz, just a short drive from the park.
+Fortunately, we were able to pitch our tent at Robibero Winery in New Paltz, just a short drive from the park.
 The Robibero family has been running the vineyard and winery since 2007, creating outstanding whites and reds on 42 acres in the beautiful Hudson Valley.
-Campers can visit for a wine tasting between Thursday and Sunday, and then pitch their tent in the field behind the winery.
+Campers can visit for a wine tasting between Thursday and Sunday, and then pitch their tent in the field behind the winery for the ultimate in private camping.
 This experience was a first for us, but I’m thinking wine tastings and camping are a perfect match.

-We booked our stay through Hipcamp, an online camping platform that matches landowners across the country with campers looking for unique experiences. (disclaimer: I’m a Hipcamp field scout, which means I get paid to take photos when we go camping ) You can pretty much choose your spot in the huge field behind the vineyard.
-There’s running water, bathrooms, and a communal fire ring at the winery, and dogs are totally welcome.
+We booked our stay through Hipcamp, an online camping platform that matches landowners across the country with campers looking for unique experiences.
+You can pretty much choose your spot in the huge field behind the vineyard.
+There’s running water, bathrooms, and a communal fire ring at the winery.
+The best part?
+Well-behaved dogs are totally welcome.